-Orange County Workforce Innovation High School observes federal and state legal requirements, in regard to, providing Professional Learning.
+Orange County Workforce Innovation observes federal and state legal requirements, in regard to, providing Professional Learning.
 PL is targeted, based on principles of adult learning theory, supported with coaching & follow-up, and assessed to evaluate the impact on student learning (CDE - Greatness by Design, California Professional Learning Standards).
 PL at the school supports the development of teachers' expertise with English Learners and focuses on using students' linguistic and cultural assets.
-Orange County Workforce Innovation High School also provides teachers with research and evidence-based instruction for ELs designed to maximize the development of students' English as well as make best use of their core curricular knowledge and skills through differentiated instruction.
+Orange County Workforce Innovation also provides teachers with research and evidence-based instruction for ELs designed to maximize the development of students' English as well as make best use of their core curricular knowledge and skills through differentiated instruction.

-Professional Learning for educators at Orange County Workforce Innovation High School are guided by the California Quality Professional Learning Standards (CDE, 2014/15).
-These standards assist Orange County Workforce Innovation High School in their professional learning goals and plans.
-Orange County Workforce Innovation High School provides educators several avenues for Professional Learning.
+Professional Learning for educators at Orange County Workforce Innovation is guided by the California Quality Professional Learning Standards (CDE, 2014/15).
+These standards assist Orange County Workforce Innovation in their professional learning goals and plans.
+Orange County Workforce Innovation provides educators several avenues for Professional Learning.

 Teachers of ELs are provided time to reflect and collaborate on their instructional practices and use assessments to guide instruction.

 Teachers are part of effective Professional Learning Communities that assist in meeting the needs of diverse learners.